 In 2015, the international community set two reframing agendas for the sustainable future of our planet.
 During the United Nations (UN) Summit on Sustainable Development, countries adopted 17 Sustainable Development Goals (SDGs) to jointly embark on a resilient and sustainable path that leaves no one behind.
 With the historic adoption of the Paris Agreement under the United Nations Framework Convention on Climate Change (UNFCCC), countries pledged to take important steps in reducing their Greenhouse Gas (GHG)emissions and strengthen countries resilience and ability to adapt to climate change, joining the cause to take common climate actions.
 Both transformational agendas acknowledge the […]

-If you have had a sense of keen touch with nature and had felt the rhythm and the effervescence of the ecological aesthetics, then you could well appreciate why ecotourism is fast becoming a big business in the world economy.
+If you have had a sense of keen touch with nature and had felt the rhythm and the effervescence of the ecological aesthetics, then you could well appreciate why ecotourism and wildlife reserves are fast becoming a big business in the world economy.
 From South America to Europe and from Australia to Asia and down to Africa, tourists have traversed the world to observe nature and have a feel of its naturality.
 Tourism, in its broadest sense, has been one of the worlds fastest-growing industries in the past several decades.
-The industry started waxing in the mid-twentieth century and has continued to grow […]
+The industry started waxing in the mid-twentieth century and has […]

 Agriculture is arguably the best form of generating wealth out of nature, and the place of farmers in the economy remains quite indispensable.
 However, there is an emerging class of farmers called smart farmers who have learned the principles of making greater fortunes out of greenies and veggies without necessarily exerting their brawns or going through the toils experienced by the traditional farmers — they are calculative individuals and stakeholders in Agricultural real estate, and they are whom the Marxists might choose to pigeonhole as bourgeoisie farmers.
 This class of farmers however have well justified roles in capital intensive mechanized […]